miklevin/MikeLev.in/_posts/2025-07-12-universal-translator-ai-tool-calling.md

 [browser_scrape_page https://news.ycombinator.com]
 ```

+## Non-Negotiable: The Progressive Reveal Chain Reaction

 See?
 This is non-negotiable.

+### The Rule of 7's and the Simplest Tool Syntax

 There is a cascading chain reaction of progressive reveals designed to go from
 dumb-on-up (no offense to the quantized Ollama models) following the rule of